Marià Paieres i Borràs

-Father Marià Paieres i Borràs (Catalan), commonly known as Mariano Payeras Borrás or Padre Mariano Payeras (in Spanish) (Inca, Mallorca, Spain / October 10, 1769 – Lompoc, California, Mexico / April 28, 1823) was a Spanish missionary to the Americas.
+Father Marià Paieres i Borràs (Mariano Payeras Borrás, Padre Mariano Payeras; October 10, 1769 – April 28, 1823) was a Spanish missionary to the Americas.

 Biography

-He was born at Inca on the Island of Majorca, son of Pere Antoni Paieres and Gerònima Borràs and joined the Franciscan order.
+He was born at Inca on the island of Mallorca, son of Pere Antoni Paieres and Gerònima Borràs and joined the Franciscan order.
 He received the habit of St. Francis at Palma on September 5, 1784, and left Spain in February 1793 to attend the missionary College of San Fernando de Mexico, which trained missionaries for the work among the indigenous populations.
 Once there, he worked at the following missions: